Task #4346

 Docker is fine.
 This is going to be an issue, I do miss the revision numbers.
 I guess, we could use git to check to see if a certain commit (e.g., 30ac218) has been applied.

-Updated by Sargis Dallakyan almost 8 years ago
+Updated by Sargis Dallakyan over 8 years ago

-Updated by Gabriel Lander over 7 years ago
+Updated by Gabriel Lander about 8 years ago

 Not sure if I should start a new issue or add to this one, but "appionlib/StackClass" is not copied to the lib directory as part of the installation.